-A regular dust bath is an absolute necessity for chinchillas.
+A regular dust bath is an absolute necessity for all chinchillas (and degus, too).
 Taking a vigorous dust bath is one of their natural behaviors and it is how chinchillas keep their lush coats clean and healthy.
 Not only does a dust bath help to keep their thick fur smooth and silky, it is thought to be relaxing and fun for chinchillas.
 Chinchillas really get into their baths, rolling and flipping in the dust with great abandon.

-If you have never seen a chinchilla in a dust bath be sure to look up some videos of it.
+If you have never seen a chinchilla in a dust bath be sure to look up some videos of them rolling around in one.

-Always use store-bought chinchilla dust for bathing.
-This is specifically made for chinchillas and for this purpose.
-When the chinchillas roll in this dust, it penetrates their coat down to the skin and absorbs oil and dirt from the fur.
-Other powders or sand may look or feel similar but it just won't work the same way.
-Chinchilla dust is made to mimic what they would have access to in their native habitat.
+Always use store-bought chinchilla dust for bathing your chinchilla.
+This dust is specifically made for chinchillas and for this purpose.
+When the chinchillas roll in this dust, it penetrates their coat down to the skin and absorbs oil and dirt from the fur which in turn keeps the coat clean.
+Other powders or sand may look or feel similar but they just won't work the same way.
+Chinchilla dust is made to mimic what they would have access to in their native habitat (in the wild they use volcanic pumice).
 The dust should be at least a couple of inches deep in whatever container you use so that the chinchilla can effectively roll in it.
 Poof!
 Blue Cloud Chinchilla Dust is a commonly recommended dust, but regardless of what brand you choose, make sure you get one made specifically for chinchillas.
-You typically only need a small amount of dust for a bath, just enough for them to roll in and on.

 Edited by Adrienne Kruzer, RVT